After the graduation celebrations end, what are you going to do?

 Dr. Leonard – recognized among the first TIME100 Health leaders for his work on CRISPR-based technologies – is proof that careers can become more than one envisions.

 After graduating from Johns Hopkins University School of Medicine in 1983, he said he planned to practice medicine.
-Then, after completed an internal medicine residency at Stanford University School of Medicine and a fellowship at the National Institutes of Health, he wanted to pose deeper disease questions of ‘how’ and ‘why.’
+Then, after completing an internal medicine residency at Stanford University School of Medicine and a fellowship at the National Institutes of Health, he wanted to pose deeper disease questions of ‘how’ and ‘why.’

 He realized “seeds of opportunity” toward a new career already had been planted – during microbiology discussions on recombinant DNA and hospital rounds in the early ’80s when patients presented with AIDS before the disease had been identified.
 Dr. Leonard’s career turned toward working with scientists and clinicians on the basic problems of disease and developing medicines that would impact more patients than he could ever see in a clinical career.

 Today, Dr. Leonard is among the leading research and development executives who have led breakthrough medicines through their discovery, development and launch into blockbuster drugs.
 While serving as global head of pharmaceutical R&D at Abbott Laboratories, he oversaw the development of numerous novel therapeutics.
-His groundbreaking work with HIV protease inhibitors Norvir® and Kaletra® led to new treatment paradigms for AIDS, his years of work with Humira® made it the all-time top-selling drug worldwide and he led significant growth of the R&D pipeline at Abbott and Abbvie.
+His groundbreaking work with HIV protease inhibitors Norvir® and Kaletra® led to new treatment paradigms for AIDS, his years of work with Humira® made it the all-time top-selling drug worldwide, and he led significant growth of the R&D pipeline at Abbott and Abbvie.

 “You are only beginning,” he told UNMC’s degree candidates.
 “Open your minds to the possibilities that will come your way.
 What you think you will be doing in the future can be different and far bigger than what you can imagine today, but you have to allow that to happen.”